Time Slip Simulator User Guide

 - Where both vehicles go under their dial-in (double breakout), break out by the smaller amount

-The aim of the Win Indicator is to show you which of these four winning strategies are at play during a race and where your vehicle needs to be (within the win indicator) to win the race.
+The Win Window shows you which of these three winning strategies are at play during a race and where your front wheels need to be (within the Win Window) to win the race.

-If the left lane is in front of the right lane and isn’t breaking out, then the left lane win indicator will extend from the left lane dial-in marker to the right lane track position marker.
+If the left lane is in front of the right lane and isn’t breaking out, then the left lane Win Window will extend from the left lane dial-in marker to the right lane track position marker.
 The left lane is currently winning the race because they are behind their dial-in (not breaking out) and in front of their opponent.
-In this example, the right lane can’t currently win the race, and no victory window is displayed.
+In this example, the right lane can’t currently win the race, and no Win Window is displayed.

-If both lanes are breaking out, their breakout amount is added to the opponent’s win indicator.
+If both lanes are breaking out, their breakout amount is added to the opponent’s Win Window.
 The lane that breaks out by the least will win.
 In the example below, the left lane is breaking out by a smaller amount and is in the best position to win at this point in the race.